...

 What happens if a Texas family court judge determines that you are an unfit parent?

 If a family court judge in the state of Texas decides that you are an unfit parent, then you need to know what can happen next.
-First, there is no guarantee that your parental rights will be terminated.
-As with anything in the world of Texas family law, the situation will be assessed on a case-by-case basis.
-Based on how severe the issue(s) are your parental rights may be terminated.
-However, by the same token, those parental rights may be maintained to allow you to still have a legal relationship with your children.
+First, no guarantee exists that the court will terminate your parental rights.
+In Texas family law, the court assesses each situation on a case-by-case basis.
+Depending on the severity of the issues involved, the court may decide to terminate your parental rights.
+However, it might also choose to maintain those rights, allowing you to retain a legal relationship with your children.
 It all depends on the facts of your case.
-For this reason, you cannot rely on the perspective of friends or family who likely are not aware of all the circumstances of your case and is instead basing their opinion on what they have experienced personally.
+For this reason, you cannot rely on the perspective of friends or family who likely are not aware of all the circumstances of your case and are instead basing their opinion on what they have experienced personally.

 Remember that there is a strong presumption in Texas that it is in the best interests of your child to be able to have an ongoing relationship both with you and with your co-parent.
-This presumption will be considered no matter what is at issue in your case.
-The severity of the transgression will be considered, most definitely, but so will the presumption that you and your co-parent should be named as joint managing conservators.
-If you are a parent who may be considered unfit based on the different circumstances of your case, there are some tips that we can provide you with that may help.
+The court will consider this presumption regardless of the issues in your case.
+It will definitely assess the severity of the transgression, but it will also uphold the presumption that you and your co-parent should be named joint managing conservators.
+If you are a parent who might be deemed unfit based on various circumstances, we can provide tips to help you navigate the situation.

 First, having a stable place to live and employment is a good start.
 Responsibility and good decision making is a huge part of this process.
 When you show that you can pay rent and have a job then this shows that any problems you may have used to have regarding decision-making could be in the past.
 Next, when you do have visitation time with your children you need to take advantage of every moment.
 This means not missing an appointment for something other than a very good reason.
 If you have people in your life who can vouch for your credibility and your demeanor as a parent, then you can ask these people for written statements to provide to the court.